Arranger manual

 - You buy an Assignment for that adventure: pays for up to N teams.

-- You create a Event from the Assignment: ties it to a specific date/time.
+- You create an Event from the Assignment: ties it to a specific date/time.

 - You add Teams to the Event: each team is a group of players.